Glossary: list of terms

 Edaphon

-The community of soil organisms (microbes, fungi, nematodes, worms, insects, protozoa, etc.)
+The community of soil organisms (e.g., bacteria, fungi, nematodes, earthworms, insects, protozoa).

 Electrical conductivity

-Measure of a material’s ability to accommodate the transport of an electric charge and used as a measure of the salinity of the soil, and to estimate practical consequences for crops.
-EC of a soil suspension at a given soil to water ratio
+Measure of a material’s ability to accommodate the transport of an electric charge.
+It is used as a measure of the salinity of the soil, and to estimate practical consequences for crops.
+EC of a soil suspension at a given soil to water ratio (usually 1:5 or saturated extract as a proxy to soil solution), expressed as Siemen per m.

 Eutrophication

 Process through which a waterbody, such as a lake or a soil solution, becomes enriched with dissolved nutrients.
-This can be natural, but is often due to pollution.
-Eutrophication may result in algal blooms which finally promote anaerobic conditions which may harm fish life.
+This can be natural but is often due to pollution.
+Eutrophication may result in algal blooms which finally promote anaerobic conditions that may harm fish life.

 Evapotranspiration